suurjaak/InputScope/README.md

 ### Configuration

-When running under Windows, specific applications to monitor can be blacklisted or whitelisted in configuration file, as:
+Specific applications to monitor can be blacklisted or whitelisted in configuration file, as:
 ```python
 # Path can be absolute or relative like "C:\Python\python.exe" or "python.exe",